 Lucas Park Grille is a popular restaurant on Washington Avenue that's open for lunch and dinner.
-The lunch menu is casual with a variety of soups, salads and sandwiches.
+The lunch menu is casual with a variety of soups, salads, and sandwiches.
 The dinner menu includes heartier entrees like pork chops, chicken and beef tenderloin.
-There is also large wine list with 300+ bottles.
+There is also a large wine list with 300+ bottles.

 Bridge Tap House is a fun place for beer lovers.
 There are more than 50 brews on tap, plus another 150 bottled varieties.
 Those who prefer wine can select from a list of more than 100 bottles.
 Enjoy your drinks with a cheese board, duck tacos or mushroom pad thai from the eclectic and ever-changing menu.

 Charlie Gitto's has been serving up casual Italian fare in downtown St. Louis for more than three decades.
-The restaurant's menu is filled with traditional favorites like spaghetti bolognese, fettuccine alfredo and lasagna.
+The restaurant's menu is filled with traditional favorites like spaghetti bolognese, fettuccine alfredo, and lasagna.
 The Gitto's salad paired with toasted ravioli also makes a great meal.
 Charlie Gitto's central location near Busch Stadium makes it a good choice before a Cardinals game.

 The Broadway Oyster Bar is a little taste of New Orleans in downtown St. Louis.
 The restaurant's a great place for drinks and local live music, but you'll also find tasty Cajun-Creole dishes like red beans & rice, crawfish and jambalaya.
 When the weather's nice, check out the outdoor seating on the patio.

 Pi Pizzeria serves up some of St. Louis' best pizza.
 The downtown location has pizzas with Pi's thin crust and its famous cornmeal deep dish crust.
-You can create your own pie, or try one of the locally-themed pizzas like the Delmar which features roasted chicken, cheese and Pappy's bar-b-que sauce.
-Pi Pizzeria also has a good selection of appetizers, salads and a full drink menu.
+You can create your own pie, or try one of the locally-themed pizzas like the Delmar which features roasted chicken, cheese, and Pappy's bar-b-que sauce.
+Pi Pizzeria also has a good selection of appetizers, salads, and a full drink menu.

 Rooster is a top choice for many St. Louisans for breakfast and brunch.
 The cafe's menu includes crepes, french toast and a variety of egg dishes.
 Another popular option is the Rooster Slinger, a hearty meal of andouille sausage, breakfast potatoes, fried eggs and sausage gravy over thick-cut toast.

 You can't really do a list of downtown St. Louis restaurants without including Tony's.
 When it comes to fine dining in St. Louis, no one does it better than Tony's.
-The restaurant is known for it s incredible service, delicious Italian food and extensive wine list.
+The restaurant is known for its incredible service, delicious Italian food, and extensive wine list.
 When you dine at Tony's, you can expect a meal made from the finest ingredients available.
 Whether it's the linguine with lobster and shrimp, filet mignon or prime rack of lamb, a meal at Tony's is a meal you will remember.